 Using medical cannabis and Lamictal may increase side effects such as dizziness, confusion, drowsiness, and difficulty concentrating.
 Elderly consumers may also experience impairment in judgment.
 That being said, none of these side effects were proven to result from CBD use per se.
 When it comes to interactions between CBD and Lamictal, it can make the medication more or less effective, depending on the dosage.

-CBD and Antibiotics Interactions
+CBD and Antibiotics Interaction

 There is no known interaction between CBD and antibiotics, although these interactions may occur if an antibiotic is metabolized through the cytochrome P450 enzyme system.
 Some studies indicate that taking CBD and antibiotics together may amplify the effects of one another without any negative side effects.
 However, more research is needed to confirm these findings on a larger scale.